JajarGG/JajarGG/README.md

 ## Hello 👀
 <p>
-Currently creating a GTA V FiveM roleplay project called Osaya https://discord.gg/6UxP8xDcNh - Most private commits go to that
+Project Director @ Osaya Studios.
+Working on the GTA V modding platform FiveM

 *You can contact me on Discord: jajar_*
 </p>